CodeGreen-Labs/climate-dash/README.md

 #### Generate GitHub Token for NPM Registry Authentication

-This step is required since <!-- TODO: why? -->
+This step is required for secure authentication when accessing GitHub Packages for npm.
+Here's a quick guide:

 1. **Copy `.npmrc.example` to `.npmrc`:**